dio-silva/dio-silva/README.md

 🌱 I’m currently learning python so that I can become a Python Developer.
 🤝 I’m looking to collaborate on all the projects that can improve my skills and help me learn new stuff.
-📬 You can reach me using my personal email: thatdiogosilva@gmail.com
+📬 You can reach me using my personal email: thatdiogosilva@gmail.co

 <!---dio97